-- 1. Changes in building materials through the use of stone elements, smooth paneling, and lap siding, with window trim around all windows. - 2.
-Windows and doors. - 3.
-Second story balcony with pillar (left side).
+- Changes in building materials through the use of stone elements, smooth paneling, and lap siding, with window trim around all windows. ÷ - Windows and doors.
+5. - Second story balcony with pillar (left side). т. т a.

-Additionally, the proposed front façade includes a variety of gable and hip roof projections, and vertical articulations at the intervals less than 30' in length from left to right as shown on elevations drawings a.
 Decorative materials on more than ten percent of the total wall area (e.g., brick or stonework, shingles, wainscoting, ornamentation, and similar features);

+Additionally, the proposed front façade includes a variety of gable and hip roof projections, and vertical articulations at the intervals less than 30' in length from left to right as shown on elevations drawings m.
+An alternative feature providing visual relief and detail as approved by the Community Development Director

-1. Street facing facades shall include additional design features.
-For every thirty feet of façade length, three of the following elements are required:
+Street facing facades shall include additional design features.
+For every thirty feet of façade length, three of the following elements are required: L·.

-b.
+- b.
 Decorative cornice and/or roof line (e.g., for flat roofs);

-c.
+- c.
 Roof gable;

 - d.
 Recessed entry;

 - e.
 Covered canopy entry;

 - f.
-Cupola or tower;
+Cupola or tower, g.

-- g.
 Dormer;

-- h.
-Balcony;
+- Balcony;

-- i.
-Pillars or posts;
+- Pillars or posts;

-- j.
-Repeating pattern of building materials;
+- Repeating pattern of building materials;

-- k.
-A change in plane of at least two feet in width and six inches in depth;
+- A change in plane of at least two feet in width and six inches in depth; ¥.

-- I. Bay or oriel window; or
+- l.
+Bay or oriel window; or